arextar/pine-api/docs/achievements.markdown

 ## Achievement method options
- * notify: if this option is not set to `false` and the method called caused an achievement to become completed, a native notification for the achievement will appear.
-Defaults to `true`.
+ * notify: if this option is not set to false and the method called caused an achievement to become completed, the 'achievement' event will not be triggered and no native notification will appear.
+Defaults to true.

+## pine.on('achievement', function (achieve))
+Triggered whenever an achievement is completed.
+Binding to this event will prevent native notification (such as a message in the corner of the screen)